Jury Service in the Australian Capital Territory

 A person whose name is on the roll of electors for the ACT is liable to serve as a juror, unless he or she is a disqualified person or is exempt from serving as a juror.

-Schedule 2 of the Juries Act 1967 lists those categories of person able to seek exemption from jury service.
+Schedule 2 of the Juries Regulations 2018 lists those categories of person who are disqualified from jury service, exempt from jury service or able to seek exemption from jury service.

 How is a Jury Chosen

 Selecting a jury for a trial is a two stage process.
-First, some weeks before the trial a jury panel is selected from the ACT electoral roll.
+First, some weeks before the trial a jury pool is selected from the ACT electoral roll.
 This is done by a computer program which picks names randomly, consistent with the legal requirements of section 24(3) of the Juries Act 1967.
-Secondly, on the first day of the trial, the jury for the trial is chosen from that panel.
+Secondly, on the first day of the trial, a jury panel is selected from the jury pool and the jury for the trial is chosen from that panel.
 The process for that selection is described below.

 The First Phase of Jury Selection – The Jury Panel is Summoned